Divorce in Indiana (2026)

 Overview of Indiana Divorce Law

-Indiana is a no-fault divorce state that refers to the legal process as “dissolution of marriage.”
+Indiana refers to the legal process as a “dissolution of marriage.”
 Under I.C.
-Section 31-15-2-3, the sole recognized ground for dissolution is the irretrievable breakdown of the marriage.
-Neither spouse needs to prove wrongdoing or assign blame to obtain a divorce.
+Section 31-15-2-3, the most commonly used ground for dissolution is the irretrievable breakdown of the marriage, which does not require either spouse to prove wrongdoing.
+The court focuses on practical issues — property division, custody, and support — rather than on the reasons the marriage failed.

 Residency Requirements